moarsel/personal-site/src/content/projects/quadratic-funding.md

 ## Background

+[Quadratic funding](https://www.wtfisqf.com/) (also known as "Plural funding") is a an exciting new way of funding public goods using a mechanism that more optimally represents the actual needs of citizens.
+Rather than the frequently distorted process we typically use of electing representatives to fight over taxes and budget priorities, Quadratic funding is a decentralized grant matching process that incentivizes citizens to collectively fund shared projects.

+RadicalXChange is the organization promoting and researching applications of these new approaches, and they ran a hackathon to experiment with Quadratic funding for fundraising.
 [OpenFund](https://github.com/moarsel/openfund) was my winning submission to the [GitxChange hackathon](https://gitcoin.co/issue/RadicalxChange/GitxChange/5/100023819).
-It demonstrates how Quadratic Funding (in fiat) can be made as intuitive and perhaps even more compelling than traditional fundraising platforms like Kickstarter or GoFundMe.
+It demonstrates how Quadratic Funding (in fiat currency) can be made as intuitive and perhaps even more compelling than traditional fundraising platforms like Kickstarter or GoFundMe.

 # OpenFund

-My concept for OpenFund was to take the hackathon challenge and use a modern JAMstack architecture to build a simple, compelling MVP of a Quadratic funding platform.
+My concept for OpenFund was to take the hackathon challenge and use a modern front end architecture to build a simple, compelling minimum viable product of a Quadratic funding platform.
 It shows how the financial features needed for better funding of public goods can be quickly built on the [Stripe](https://stripe.com/) platform).

 <img src="/mood-board.png" alt="a scattered collection of screenshots on a zoomed out figma canvas" class="feature-image">